verus-lang/verus/source/docs/guide/src/spec_lib.md

 are larger than could be contained in the physical memory of a computer.

-Everything you can do with the finite version can also be done with the infinite version; the key benefit of the finite version is that Verus knows the finite property at type time, which can prevent some SMT-time proof failure surprises.
+Everything you can do with the finite version can also be done with the infinite version.
+One key benefit of the finite version is that Verus knows the finite property at type time, which can prevent some SMT-time proof failure surprises.
+Another important benefit of the finite version is that you can use it to define recursive types, e.g., an `enum T` can contain a field of type `Set<T>`.

 Sequences are always finite.